 Over the past few seasons, workshop students have returned again and again, becoming customers and friends of Crowley House, Beth says.

 "I always talk about the next few seasonal workshops coming up, and especially emphasize fall and winter ones when I know I'll be in need of extra income.
 We post photos of the workshops on social media to sustain the enthusiasm for upcoming events."

 Photo credit: Will Thompson

 Carolyn Thompson of Willow & Mabel Garden Co., a flower farm based in Poulsbo, Washington, has partnered with Kelly Welk of CiderPress Lane, a local event planner, to produce several workshops at her farm.
-Last summer they hosted "Sip & Clip" on a July afternoon.
+In summer they hosted a "Sip & Clip" on a July afternoon.

 "Attendees came to the flower farm and watched me demonstrate how to put together a simple garden flower arrangement, together with learning how to care for flowers once they are cut," Carolyn says.
 "They then strolled the farm and cut whatever flowers they liked for their own arrangements."

 Twenty-three students worked at farm tables set up in the apple orchard, sipping drinks and eating small bites as part of the experience.
 Not only was the workshop successful, it also achieved several other goals, Carolyn says.

 "From a business perspective, we wanted to educate people about locally-grown, seasonal flowers.
 Also, it is another way to generate income and have more local people become aware of our business."